 To work out how much you can claim for each tax year, you will need to keep records of the dates and mileage of your work journeys, where there are approved mileage rates based on the type of vehicle and number of miles travelled.
 For example, for the first 10,000 business miles in the tax year for cars and vans, the rate is 45 pence per mile, reduced to 25 pence for business miles over the 10,000 mile threshold.
 If you use a company vehicle for work, you can claim tax relief on the money you have spent on fuel and electricity for any work-related trips.
 You will again need to keep records to show the actual cost of the fuel and, if your employer reimburses some of the money, you can only claim relief on the difference.

-Similarly, for those working on a self-employed basis, you can claim the cost of business-related travel, although you would not be covered for non-business driving or travel costs, or for travel between home and work.
 Allowable business expenses in the context of travel could include the cost of fuel and parking, as well as train, bus, air and taxi fares.
 You can also claim hire charges, vehicle insurance, vehicle licence fees, repairs, servicing and breakdown cover, although you would not be covered for things like penalties or fines.

 When it comes to calculating allowable vehicle expenses, you can either claim relief on the actual costs of buying and running your vehicle, or by using a flat rate for mileage instead, known as simplified expenses.
 However, you cannot claim simplified expenses for a vehicle that you have already claimed capital allowances for or where you have claimed the £1,000 tax-free trading allowance in lieu of all expenses combined.
 As with employee travel expenses, the flat rate per mile with simplified expenses for cars or goods vehicles for the first 10,000 miles is 45 pence per mile, reduced to 25 pence for travel over 10,000 miles.

-For employees, you can apply a flat rate of £6 per week, where you will get relief on this amount based on the rate at which you pay tax.
+Under the Simplified Flat Rate Scheme, employees can apply a flat rate of £6 per week, where you will get relief on this amount based on the rate at which you pay tax.
 If you pay the 20% basic rate of tax, you would be entitled to receive £1.20 per week in tax relief (20% of £6), so £62.40 per year.

-For the self-employed, there is a flat monthly rate based on the hours of business use from home.
-These rates are set at £10 per month for 25-50 hours spent working from home, £18 for 51-100 hours, and £26 per month for 101 hours or more.
 For example, if you worked between 40-50 hours each month from home for 6 months of the tax year and 80-100 hours each month for the remaining 6 months, this would equate to 6 x £10 (£60) + 6 x £18 (£108).
 The total you could claim for the tax year would therefore be £168.
-However, as someone working on a self-employed basis, you must work for 25+ hours a month from home to use simplified expenses although, where eligible to do so, you can also claim the actual costs of business-related telecoms expenses (including telephone and internet).
+However, as someone working on a self-employed basis, you must work for 25+ hours a month from home to use simplified expenses.

 How to claim tax relief